RollinCajun/Media-Conversion-Tools/README.md

 ## Dependencies

 ### Included Dependencies
-The following dependencies are included in the `resources` folder:
+The following Windows binary dependencies are included in the `resources` folder:
 - `ffmpeg` - version 7.1 Essentials (You can replace these with your own from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/))
 - `ffprobe` - version 7.1 Essentials (You can replace these with your own from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/))
 - `HandBrakeCLI` - version 1.9.0 (You can replace these with your own from [handbrake.fr](https://handbrake.fr/downloads2.php))